npalutsis/school/database_concepts/Homework5.md

 | w(B, b)   | 11 | 12 | 11    | 12    | 5      | 10     |
 | OUTPUT(B) | 11 | 12 | 11    | 12    | 11     | 10     |
 | OUTPUT(A) | 11 | 12 | 11    | 12    | 11     | 12     |

-Since B is output first, consistency is preserved even if a crash occurs in between outputs because A will still be less than B. This would not necessarily be the case if B were output after A.